dansmyers/AI/Labs/4-Embeddings/README.md

 "woman" - "man"
 ```

-which gives a vector that represents "femaleness" that represents moving in a "feminine" direction within the abstract concept space.
+which gives a vector that represents moving in a "feminine" direction within the abstract concept space.
 Therefore, we should be able to use this translation to change a masculine-coded word to its feminine counterpart.
 So, for example, in embedding space

 ```
 "boy" + ("woman" - "man")